-Commonly referred to as sole custody, this gives a parent the authority to make major legal decisions without consulting the other parent.
-This type of decision-making is increasingly rare, but may be appropriate when there is a history of significant domestic violence or substance abuse.
-It may also be awarded if when a parent is unreasonable or uncooperative.
+Often referred to as sole custody, sole decision-making gives one parent authority to make legal decisions for the children without consulting the other parent.
+Sole decision-making is increasingly rare, but may be appropriate in cases involving a significant history of domestic violence or substance abuse.
+Sole decision-making also can be awarded if one parent is unreasonable, unresponsive, or uncooperative.

 Modification of Decision-Making

-Contact us for a free consultation with an experienced child custody lawyer to discuss establishment, modification, or enforcement of child custody or any other Arizona family law issue.
+Contact our child custody attorneys if you need more information or for a free consultation to discuss modification of decision-making or any other family law issue.